Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Abstract

 \section{Abstract}

-Complex reasoning problems often involve implicit spatial, geometric, and structural relationships that are not explicitly encoded in text.
-While recent reasoning models have achieved strong performance across many domains, purely text-based reasoning struggles to represent global structural constraints in complex settings.
-In this paper, we introduce \model, which integrates active visual thinking into multi-turn reasoning via end-to-end reinforcement learning. \model externalizes intermediate structural hypotheses by constructing visual representations during problem solving.
-By adaptively regulating when and how visual reasoning should be invoked, \model enables more stable and coherent reasoning over global structural properties that are difficult to capture from text alone.
-Experiments on challenging mathematical reasoning benchmarks demonstrate that \model outperforms strong text-only chain-of-thought baselines.
-In particular, \model improves the base model by 13.12\% on AIME 2025 and 11.00\% on BeyondAIME, highlighting the effectiveness of figure-guided multimodal reasoning in enhancing the stability and reliability of complex reasoning.
+Complex reasoning problems often involve implicit spatial and geometric relationships that are not explicitly encoded in text.
+While recent reasoning models perform well across many domains, purely text-based reasoning struggles to capture structural constraints in complex settings.
+In this paper, we introduce \model, which integrates executable visual construction into multi-turn reasoning via end-to-end reinforcement learning.
+Rather than relying solely on textual chains of thought, \model externalizes intermediate hypotheses by generating executable code that constructs diagrams within the reasoning loop.
+An adaptive reward mechanism selectively regulates when visual construction is invoked, enabling more consistent reasoning over latent global properties that are difficult to infer from text alone.
+Experiments on eight challenging mathematical benchmarks demonstrate that \model outperforms strong text-only chain-of-thought baselines, improving the base model by 13.12\% on AIME 2025 and 11.00\% on BeyondAIME.
+These results highlight the effectiveness of precise, controllable figure construction of \model in enhancing complex reasoning ability.

 {\fnsymbol{footnote}}